Logarithmic Spectral Distribution of a Non-Hermitian $\beta$-Ensemble: Introduction and main results

 which only has a singular component at the origin. \end{Theorem}

-An important step in the derivation is that in the low temperature limit all three ensembles $T,S$ and $\widetilde{T}$ become centred to leading order, that is the contribution from the diagonal in \eqref{eq-gen_trid} and \eqref{eq-T_tilde_def} becomes subleading.
-Therefore, we explicitly compute the coefficients of characteristic polynomials of centred matrices $T$ with $a_j\equiv0$ for $j=1,\ldots,n$, expressed in terms of the remaining random variables $b_j,c_j$ for $j=1,\ldots,n-1$.
+An important step in the derivation is that in the low temperature limit all three ensembles~$T$,~$S$ and~\smash{$\widetilde{T}$} become centred to leading order, that is, the contribution from the diagonal in~\eqref{eq-gen_trid} and \eqref{eq-T_tilde_def} becomes subleading.
+Therefore, we explicitly compute the coefficients of characteristic polynomials of centred matrices $T$ with $a_j\equiv0$ for $j=1,\dots,n$, expressed in terms of the remaining random variables $b_j$, $c_j$ for $j=1,\dots,n-1$.
 Define the polynomial of degree $n$

 We also define $\mathcal{P}_0(z)=1$.
 These polynomials have the following properties, where we define sums $\sum_{l=j}^k$ to vanish for $k<j$. \begin{Proposition} The polynomials defined in \eqref{eq: Characteristic Polynomial} are either even or odd, depending on the parity of their degree $n$.
-They obey the following three-term-recurrence-relation
+They obey the following three-term recurrence relation:

 with $\widetilde{b}_j = c_j b_j$.
 The coefficients $\kappa_\ell^{(n)}$ defined in \eqref{eq: Characteristic Polynomial} are given by